MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 [DropDownButton](/uwp/api/windows.ui.xaml.controls.dropdownbutton) | A button with a chevron to open an attached flyout.
 [SplitButton](/uwp/api/windows.ui.xaml.controls.splitbutton) | A button with two sides.
 One side initiates an action, and the other side opens a menu.
 [ToggleSplitButton](/uwp/api/windows.ui.xaml.controls.togglesplitbutton) | A toggle button with two sides.
 One side toggles on/off, and the other side opens a menu.
+[ToggleButton](/uwp/api/windows.ui.xaml.controls.primitives.togglebutton) | A button that can be on or off.

 | **Get the Windows UI Library** |
 | - |